How Can the Church Help Those Who Are Grieving?

-Not only does God know, He plans.
-In John 11 we see not only God’s concern for loss but also His plan to alleviate the suffering.
+Not only does God know, but He also plans.
+In John 11 we see not only God’s concern for a loss but also His plan to alleviate the suffering.
 Martha and Mary’s plan was for Jesus to come and heal their brother before he died (vv.
 21 and 32).
 Martha adjusted her plan, looking to the final day of resurrection, but Jesus’s plan was for immediate resurrection (vv.
 38–44)!
 As believers, we know God has a plan for alleviating our suffering in eternity (Revelation 21:3–4), but we must not forget that He may have more immediate plans also.
 Either way, what He promises is comfort (2 Corinthians 1:3–7).
-For us to not be overcome by grief, the battle centers around adjusting and entrusting our plan to God’s.
+For grief to not overcome us, we must battle to adjust and entrust our plan to God.

 Another perspective Jesus demonstrated is that God cares.
 In the face of loss, the immediate need is to tangibly express care.
 Simply put, Jesus wept (v.
 35).
 He wept because he genuinely felt His own loss and the loss of others.
 Because we were created in God’s image to live in a good world, the effects of the fall cause us to well up with pain at the reality of suffering.
 We feel this in small losses and in significant ones.
 None of us are untouched by loss, which causes us to care when others experience it.
 We weep with those who weep, and Jesus wept with those who wept.

 Both Martha and Mary lament to Jesus that if He had only been there, their brother would not have died (vv.
 21 and 32).
 Dr. Charles Hodges helpfully points out: